veralvx/csan/README.md

 # CSAN: Cutter-Sanborn Call Number Generator

-`csan` is a CLI tool that generates a Cutter-Sanborn identifier, given a last name and an optional first name.
+`csan` generates a Cutter-Sanborn call number, given a last name and an optional first name.
+It can be used as a CLI tool or as a Python library.

 The Cutter-Sanborn call number, commonly called "Cutter number", is an alphanumeric code that forms part of the call number in library classification systems in order to arrange books alphabetically by author.
 It consists of the first letter of the author's last name followed by three-digit number derived from a predefined [table](https://github.com/veralvx/cutter-sanborn-table).
 This system was originally developed by Charles Cutter, and revised by Kate Sanborn.